Flurry Remote Config FAQ¶

 Variant names are used to dimension app usage metrics based on active Variants on the device.
-Note that Variants may change over time based on your changes made on backend.
+Note that Variants may change over time based on your changes made on the backend.

 Can I reuse Variant name across Parameter Groups?¶

-We recommend that you use a unique name such that impact of each Variant on app usage metrics can be viewed.
+We recommend that you use a unique name such that the impact of each Variant on app usage metrics can be viewed.

 When should I create multiple Parameter Groups?¶

 Parameter Groups are meant to group logical Parameters.
 Consider this scenario: you have two login related Parameters and two checkout related Parameters.
-For login Parameters, you have only one Variant, but your have four for checkout.
+For login Parameters, you have only one Variant, but you have four for checkout.
 By organizing these into two separate Parameter Groups: login and checkout, you’ve simplified the setup by making it easy to understand and not repeating login Parameter values across four checkout Variants.

 Is there a way to check how config setup is affecting my app metrics?¶

 Yes.
-You can break down your real time, app activity and event details metrics by config Variant dimension.
+You can break down your real time, app activity and event details metrics by the Variant dimension.
 Choosing descriptive Variant names during app config setup is highly recommended.
 You can also edit the Variant names at any time and that gets reflected in reporting within a few minutes.

 Yes, you have to adhere to Apple App Store and Google Play Store policies.